-Lattice dynamics and magnetic exchange interactions in $GeCo_2O_4$, a spinel with S = 1/2 pyrochlore lattice
+Lattice dynamics and magnetic exchange interactions in $GeCo_2O_4$: A spinel with $S = \frac{1}{2}$ pyrochlore lattice

-Prativa Pramanik $^{\dagger},^{1}$ Sobhit Singh $^{\dagger,},^{2}$ Mouli Roy Chowdhury,^{1} Sayandeep Ghosh,^{1} Vasant

-Sathe,3 Karin M. Rabe,2 David Vanderbilt,2 Mohindar S. Seehra,4 and Subhash Thota^{1}

-1Department of Physics, Indian Institute of Technology Guwahati, Assam 781039, India

-2Department of Physics and Astronomy, Rutgers University, Piscataway, New Jersey 08854-8019, USA

-3 UGC DAE Consortium for Scientific Research, Indore- 452 001, India

-4Department of Physics & Astronomy, West Virginia University, Morgantown, WV 26506, USA
+Prativa Pramanik , 1, Sobhit Singh , 2,,† Mouli Roy Chowdhury, 1 Sayandeep Ghosh , 1 Vasant Sathe, 3 Karin M. Rabe, 2 David Vanderbilt , 2 Mohindar S. Seehra , 4 and Subhash Thota , 1 Department of Physics, Indian Institute of Technology Guwahati, Assam 781039, India 2 Department of Physics and Astronomy, Rutgers University, Piscataway, New Jersey 08854-8019, USA 3 UGC DAE Consortium for Scientific Research, Indore- 452 001, India 4 Department of Physics and Astronomy, West Virginia University, Morgantown, West Virginia 26506, USA

+(Received 28 December 2020; revised 2 June 2021; accepted 13 July 2021; published 29 July 2021)

-Cobalt orthogermanate ($GeCo_2O_4$) is a unique system in the family of cobalt spinels ACo_2O_4 (A= Sn, Ti, Ru, Mn, Al, Zn, Fe, etc.) in which magnetic Co ions stabilize on the pyrochlore lattice exhibiting a large degree of orbital frustration.
-Due to the complexity of the low-temperature antiferromagnetic (AFM) ordering and long-range magnetic exchange interactions, the lattice dynamics and magnetic structure of $GeCo_2O_4$ spinel has remained puzzling.
-To address this issue, here we present theoretical and experimental investigations of the highly frustrated magnetic structure, and the infrared (IR) and Raman-active phonon modes in the spinel $GeCo_2O_4$, which exhibits an AFM ordering below the Néel temperature $T{\rm N} \sim 21 \, {\rm K}$, followed by a cubic $(Fd\bar{3}m)$ to tetragonal $(I4_1/amd)$ structural phase transition at $T{\rm S} \sim 16$ K. Our density-functional theory (DFT+U) calculations reveal that one needs to consider magnetic-exchange interactions up to the third nearest neighbors to get an accurate description of the low-temperature AFM order in $GeCo_2O_4$.
-At room temperature three distinct IR-active modes (T{1u}) are observed at frequencies 680, 413, and 325 cm^{-1} along with four Raman-active modes A{1g} , $T{2g}(1)$, $T{2g}(2)$, and E_g at frequencies 760, 647, 550, and $308 \,\mathrm{cm}^{-1}$, respectively, which match reasonably well with our DFT+U calculated values.
+GeCo2O4 is a unique system in the family of cobalt spinels ACo2O4 (A= Sn, Ti, Ru, Mn, Al, Zn, Fe, etc.) in which magnetic Co ions stabilize on the pyrochlore lattice exhibiting a large degree of orbital frustration.
+Due to the complexity of the low-temperature antiferromagnetic (AFM) ordering and long-range magnetic exchange interactions, the lattice dynamics and magnetic structure of a GeCo2O4 spinel have remained puzzling.
+To address this issue, here we present theoretical and experimental investigations of the highly frustrated magnetic structure, and the infrared (IR) and Raman-active phonon modes in the spinel GeCo2O4, which exhibits an AFM ordering below the Néel temperature $T_N \sim 21$ K and an associated cubic $(Fd\bar{3}m)$ to tetragonal $(I4_1/amd)$ structural phase transition whose location at T_N vs at a lower $T_S \sim 16$ K is controversial.
+Our density functional theory (DFT+U) calculations reveal that one needs to consider magnetic-exchange interactions up to the third-nearest neighbors to get an accurate description of the low-temperature AFM order in GeCo2O4.
+At room temperature, three distinct IR-active modes (T{1u}) are observed at frequencies 680, 413, and 325 cm-1 along with four Raman-active modes A{1g} , $T{2g}(1)$, $T{2g}(2)$, and E{g} at frequencies 760, 647, 550, and 308 cm-1, respectively, which match reasonably well with our DFT+U calculated values.
 All the IR-active and Raman-active phonon modes exhibit signatures of moderate spin-phonon coupling.
-The temperature dependence of various parameters, such as the shift, width, and intensity, of the Raman-active modes, is also discussed.
-Noticeable changes around $T{\rm N}$ and $T{\rm S}$ are observed in the Raman line parameters of the $E{\rm g}$ and $T{\rm 2g}$ modes, which are associated with the modulation of the Co-O bonds in CoO6 octahedra during the excitations of these modes.
+The temperature dependence of various parameters, such as the shift, width, and intensity, of the Raman-active modes is also discussed.
+Noticeable changes around $T_N \sim 21$ K and $T_S \sim 16$ K are observed in the Raman line parameters of the $E{\rm g}$ and $T{\rm 2g}(1)$ modes, which are associated with the modulation of the Co-O bonds in CoO6 octahedra during the excitations of these modes.